 Unlike some superannuation products, OneCare Super is not an investment product.
-When you purchase OneCare Super you will not have an accumulation balance as part of your OneCare Super interest in the MasterFund.
-This will be the case, regardless of whether contributions or transfers were used to purchase cover on your behalf.
+When you purchase OneCare Super you will not have an accumulation balance in the MasterFund.
+This will be the case, regardless of whether employer or personal contributions were used to purchase cover on your behalf.
 The amount of your contribution will equally match the premium paid by the Trustee to ING Life.